JamesTwisleton/ai-persona-app/add.md

 6. **Upload to S3**: The downloaded image is then uploaded to an Amazon S3 bucket, and a unique S3 bucket address is generated.

-7. **Upsert to MongoDB**: If no image exists, a new persona entry is created with the new image and attributes (name, motto_tone, descriptive, prompt).
+7. **Upsert to MongoDB**: If no image exists, a new persona entry is created alongside the new image and attributes (name, motto_tone, descriptive, prompt).
 If an image already exists for the persona name, a new image is added to the persona profile.

-8. **Retrieving pre-existing personas from MongoDB**: If the persona name exists, mongoDB grabs all the s3 bucket addresses stored for that persona, AWS then generates short lived image URLs (60 seconds) which are provided to the frontend along with the other metadata.
+8. **Retrieving pre-existing personas from MongoDB**: On request, MongoDB grabs all the s3 bucket addresses stored for the provided persona.
+AWS then generates short lived image URLs (60 seconds) which are provided to the frontend along with the other metadata.

 ## 3. Technology Stack